leonlinsx/minimal-mistakes/_posts/2021-04-10-algorithms-life.md

 At its worst, context switching turns to thrash, when you get nothing productive done because you're too busy with only switching.
 Ways to avoid thrash include:

 - Saying no to tasks, though the authors acknowledge we're often unable to do so
-- Working dumber and more inefficently.
+- Working dumber and more inefficiently.
 Rather than think about the optimal way to get through your tasks, just start on something and get it done

 ## Bayes rule and distributions